Capture method — Longline

 The largest proportion of the Atlantic catches (97%) is made using surface-drifting longline, which is associated with the bycatch of vulnerable species, including sharks, sea turtles and seabirds.
 In the North Atlantic catches are primarily taken by (in order): Spain, USA, Canada, Portugal, Japan and Morocco.
 Smaller catches are however taken by numerous other countries and other gears including traditional gillnets off the coast of western Africa.

 ICCAT aims to take an ecosystem-based and precautionary approach to fisheries management.
 In order to protect juvenile swordfish, a closure period applies to longline vessels targeting Mediterranean albacore from 1 October to 30 November each year.

 For seabirds: There are particular concerns over the status of albatross and petrels.
 South of 20 degrees South, vessels must use bird-scaring lines.
 Swordfish vessels are exempt from this if they fish at night and weight their hooks.
-South of 25 degrees South, vessels must use 2 of the three measures mentioned.
+South of 25 degrees South, vessels must use 2 of the three measures (bird-scarers, night fishing or weighted hooks).
 In the Mediterranean, these measures are voluntary.
 However, recommended best practice is to use all three of the aforementioned measures for all longline vessels.

 For turtles: Longliners must carry equipment and have training to enable them to safely release turtles that have been caught.
 Countries are required to research and trial circle hooks for longliners.
-The scientific committee recommends that longliners targeting swordfish and sharks must use either large circle hooks or finfish bait as mitigation, but this has not been implemented.
+The scientific committee recommends that longliners targeting swordfish and sharks must use either large circle hooks or finfish bait as mitigation, but as of 2019 this has still not been implemented.